-Looking for the perfect Valentine’s Day dinner?
-This balsamic dijon crusted beef tenderloin roast is both simple and impressive.
-Served with a Meyer lemon gremolata, it’s the perfect holiday dish.
+Looking for the perfect special occasion dinner?
+This balsamic dijon beef tenderloin roast is both simple and impressive.
+Served with a Meyer lemon gremolata, it’s great as a holiday dish too!

 So, Valentine’s Day…